SpinalHDL/SpinalHDL/lib/src/main/scala/spinal/lib/cpu/riscv/impl/readme.md

 - Single cycle shifter
 - Interruption controller
 - Debugging module (with JTAG bridge, openOCD port and GDB)
-- Instruction cache with wrapped burst memory interface
+- Instruction cache with wrapped burst memory interface, one way
-- Data cache with instructions to evict/flush the whole cache or a given address
+- Data cache with instructions to evict/flush the whole cache or a given address, one way

 Performance/Area (on cyclone II)
 - small core -> 846 LE, 0.6 DMIPS/Mhz